-In Chicago, Dr. Jeremiah Vaughan finds his life suddenly turned upside down when his medical license is stripped away after an affluent patient dies.
-After his fiance breaks their engagement, Jeremiah accepts Dr. Hillerman's invitation to join his growing practice in the isolated Alaska Territory.
+In Chicago, Dr. Jeremiah Vaughan is shocked when his medical license is suddenly revoked.
+An affluent patient dies in his care and his life quickly turns upside down.
+Out of desperation, Jeremiah accepts Dr. Hillerman's invitation to join his growing practice in the Alaska Territory.

 Page Count: 352